megdalynn/megdalynn.github.io/_teaching/2019-spring-econ.md

 **THE PUBLIC SECTOR IS COMPLEX.** Public administrators, managers, and policy makers need to be fluent in the language of economics and need to be able to engage in and understand quantitative analysis of social policies.

-In this class, you’ll learn how to speak and do economics
+In this class, you’ll learn how to speak and do economics.